Which of the following is the major organic substitution product ... | Study Prep in Pearson+

 Struggling with Organic Chemistry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Which of the following is the major organic substitution product when reacts with aqueous ?
+Which of the following is the major organic substitution product formed when (2R,3S)-2-bromo-3-methylpentane undergoes reaction with aqueous under conditions?

 Watch next